Due to the sensitive data processed in our software, Planhat has implemented processes to maintain security of customer and user data processed.

 Planhat has developed a robust Security Incident Response Process (“SIRP”) to address events in an efficient and timely manner.
 The SIRP framework describes how the team is deployed, documents the criteria for incident severity, defines the investigation and diagnosis workflow, details documentation and reporting requirements, and establishes contact information.
 Security incidents are escalated from the initial responders to the relevant Account Manager for client notification.
 All critical issues confirmed are remediated immediately.
 Issues of lesser severity are evaluated for resolution as part of the standard development process.

-17. Business Continuity & Disaster Recovery
+17. Business Continuity and Disaster Recovery

 Business continuity planning (BCP) and disaster recovery (DR) activities prioritize critical functions supporting the delivery of Planhats SaaS Solutions to its clients.
 The development and scope of BCP and DR in each business function reflects the criticality of each function and/or facility in order to maximize the effectiveness of these efforts.